 The Tylenol incidents led to a reform in the packaging of over-the-counter substances and federal anti-tampering laws.
 The actions of Johnson & Johnson to reduce deaths and warn the public of potential poisonings has been widely praised as an exemplary response to the crisis.

-It is more than three decades later and the true identity of the Chicago Tylenol murderer remains a mystery.
-No one was ever charged for any of the murders, nor has there been any indication as to the motives of the killer.
+It is more than three decades later and the true identity, and motives, of the Chicago Tylenol murderer remains a mystery.